Sharing the job interview secret

 If you are the hiring manager, would you hire candidate 1 or candidate 2?

-- “I have the skills that you listed on your job description”
+- “I have the skills that you listed in your job description”

 - “I have the skills that you are looking for per the job description, and I will use them to help you become bigger, better, faster”.
 My goal is NOT to take your position, my goal Ms. Hiring manager is to make you succeed and look good.

-For anyone that thinks this is ass backwards, remember when you are hired, your goals will inevitably wrap up into the hiring managers goals.
-Your managers goals will wrap up into department goals?
+For anyone that thinks this is ass backward, remember when you are hired, your goals will inevitably wrap up into the hiring managers goals.
+Your manager’s goals will wrap up with department goals?
 Make them look good!!!